yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 > NOTE: keep all the info for each MN on its own line

-7.Save and close the config file.
+8.Save and close the config file.

-8. Close the wallet.
+9. Close the wallet.

-9. Restart the wallet.
+10. Restart the wallet.

 OK so now we need to move across to setting up the VPS on Vultr.

-## ON THE VPS ##
+## SETUP THE MASTERNODE - ON THE VPS ##

 > NOTE: This section is based on the excellent cold wallet setup guide & script provided by XeZZoR which you can get here https://goo.gl/S7fKdP